decibling/whitepaper/content/en/docs/privacy-and-policy/overview.md

 ---

 Terms & Conditions:
-Decibling will stay out and not get involve in any legal conflicts of ownership and any litigation disputes that emerge between the artists and a third party related to the ownership that caused by either party (artists and the third party) for not being honest from the beginning (at the time of account creation).
+Decibling will stay out of any legal conflicts of ownership and any litigation disputes that arise between the artists and a third party related to ownership that are caused by either party (artists or third party) for not being honest from the start (at the time of account creation).

-Decibling will side with the winner after any ligigation circumstance between the artist and a third party and Decibling will have appropriate actions to punish the party whom caused the damage.
+Decibling will "be on side" with the winners "of the legal conflicts" after any litigation circumstance between the artist and a third party, and Decibling will take  appropriate actions to punish the party who caused the damage.